umbracious/genZineers/README.md

 ### NextAuth
 NextAuth is a free open source authentification tool.
 It allows for a lot of flexibility, allowing users to create accounts with any OAuth authentification service.

+### Stripe
+Stripe is what we are using for our payment processor.
+It is easy to integrate, has very little fees, and has a clean interface on its components.

 # Pages
 Pages should follow [the Canva layout](https://www.canva.com/design/DAGKF-PnoRs/WBsia219EhA2RdZVPgQ26w/edit) as much as possible.